gshirodkar/Perfect-Number-Calculator/README.md

 ***Where to get the latest release?***

 I recently uploaded the lastest build of my program.
 The build uses the master branch, so (hopefully) no bugs.
+The current master branch causes issues, which I am currently working on, the builds however, are fine.
+They lack the bigInteger implementation though.

 Heres a link to it.